 2006—Top story coverage in the New York Post detailing a trademark battle between Andrea Grant & DC Comics over MINX (amicably resolved).

-2005—Documentary segment on CBC’s Zed TV show, produced by Greg Liburd and focusing on Pin-Up Poetry + Art projects.
+2005—Documentary segment on CBC’s Zed TV show, produced by Greg Liburd with a focus on Pin-Up Poetry + Art projects.

-2005—Camel Cigarettes International campaign, appeared in numerous print advertisements.
+2005—Camel Cigarettes International campaign, appearing as a film noir model in numerous print advertisements.

-2003—Documentary segment on CTV’s First Story produced by Pieter Romer, focused on MINX and Coast Salish Native origins.
+2003—Documentary segment on CTV’s First Story produced by Pieter Romer, focused on MINX and Andrea Grant’s Coast Salish Native tribal origins.